OMLA Model Registry

 How should I read each card?

-Every card has five pieces of information at a glance:
+Every card gives you five things at a glance:

 - Model name and optional domain tag — human-readable identification.